hsuonsivu/hsupublic/3d-models/README.md

 ### lidllaturiteline.scad

+### Makefile.lidllaturiteline

 Lidl sells wireless phone charger for two phones.
 It is not very practical as the mobile phones need to be placed accurately to the correct position.
 This holder allows simply dropping the two phones to the slots, and they will start charging.
+The desktop version has angle of 45 degrees which seems convenient, Tesla Model S version has lower angle to allow better view of the phone screen.

 This was designed for my Blackview phones.
 Unfortunately, many phones seem to have the induction loop at different position.
 For example,